DataDog/hiring-engineers/answers.md

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 I installed a MySQL database and created a test database as you can see from the screenshots below and the tag on my host - see below:

+The commands to install a MySQL server on the EC2 host are below along with the MYSQL commands to create a test database called 'Employee', create a table in the DB and insert some test values.

+Also, from the data dog integration instructions, I've given the MySQL commands to create a user specifically for Datadog and grant that user permissions to run - see [MySQL integration](https://docs.datadoghq.com/integrations/mysql/) for the full instructions.
+The conf and log files also need to be modified as per these instructions.
 ```
 sudo yum install mysql-server
 sudo service mysqld start